bobbrady/simple-react-redux-boilerplate/README.md

 * Minimal Webpack v.4 with babel configuration, nothing fancy.
 * Webpack uses Babel transpiler.
 Copies index.html and style.css to the build directory.
 * Latest version of of React, Redux, and Webpack used.
+* Bootstrap v4 Container grid used, but not intrusive.

 ## Usage
 ```